abrar-hossain/go_concurrency/phase_1_foundation/sayHello/README.md

-# Day 1: What is Concurrency?
+# What is Concurrency?
 What’s a Goroutine?

 This was the first step in understanding concurrency in Go.
 I learned how goroutines work and how to use them with sync.WaitGroup.